-The 802.1X authentication on Yealink IP phones is disabled by default.
+The 802.1X authentication on Yealink Skype for Business phones is disabled by default.
 You can configure the 802.1X authentication in one of the following three ways:

-- Configuring 802.1X Using Configuration Files - Configuring 802.1X via Web User Interface - Configuring 802.1X via Phone User Interface
+- Configuring 802.1X using configuration files - Configuring 802.1X via web user interface - Configuring 802.1X via phone user interface

-For detailed descriptions of the authentication parameters in configuration files, you can refer to Configuring 802.1X Using Configuration Files on page 6.
-When setting up a large number of IP phones, Yealink recommends using the boot file (only applicable to IP phones running firmware version 81 or later) and configuration files.
+For detailed descriptions of the authentication parameters in configuration files, you can refer to Configuring 802.1X using configuration files on page 4.
+When setting up a large number of phones, Yealink recommends using configuration files.
 If you are provisioning a few phones, you can use the web user interface or phone user interface to configure 802.1X feature.